No items found.

 • Incorporate keywords related to your podcast topic to increase your discoverability in search engines.

-While you’ll write a description for your whole podcast, you’ll also need to write up:
+You need to have a description for your podcast, but you also need to write up:

-• Show notes that summarize episodes and introduce guests
+• Show notes that summarize each episode and introduce the guests.

 Distributing your podcast to a directory